 Are your stained glass windows leaking?
 Are they bowed?
 Do you see daylight between the glass and lead?
 Is your painted stained glass fading in detail?
 Lynchburg Stained Glass can help restore your windows to their original splendor.
-In addition to creating new windows, our studio also specializes in the replication and restoration of antique and historical stained glass windows, especially projects requiring matching of traditional hand-painting techniques.
+In addition to creating new windows, our studio also specializes in antique and historical stained-glass restoration and repair, especially projects requiring matching of traditional hand-painting techniques.
 We are experienced in the re-leading, preservation, and conservation of older stained glass, including the duplication and installation of custom millwork frames.

 Loss of painted detail (fading) is a result of under-firing the stained glass during the initial production process.
 We can restore missing painted details and return your windows to their original brilliance. stained glass